The Board of Directors is committed to maintaining good corporate governance standards

 The Committee shall consist of at least two members of the Board.
 The committee is chaired by Anders Tuv, and its other members are Martin Nicklasson and Christian Åbyholm.

 The Board has appointed a Remuneration Committee, which determines the remuneration policy and general guidelines for incentive remuneration for the Executive Management, as well as proposals on the targets for company-operated performance-related incentive programs.
-The Remuneration Committee is chaired by Martin Nicklasson and other members are Anders Tuv, Jan Haudemann-Andersen and Lars Lund-Roland.
+The Remuneration Committee is chaired by Martin Nicklasson and other members are Anders Tuv, Anne Whitaker and Harald Arnet.

 Research and Development Committee